 Cyborg gorillas are the stuff of pure pulp, so perhaps it isn't a surprise that Mike Mignola created the "Kriegaffe."
-Kriegaffe means "war-ape" in German, though the correct spelling is kriegsaffe; this was an early error that got by the editors, and it has since become entrenched, so - like Michaelangelo of the TMNT until the recent revamp - the misspelling is here for good.
+Kriegaffe means "war-ape" in German, though the correct spelling would be kriegsaffe, with an S; this was an early error that got by the editors, and it has since become entrenched, so - like Michaelangelo of the TMNT until the recent revamp - the misspelling is here for good.

 The first appearance of the kriegaffe was in the second Hellboy story ever,

 a short comic in The Comic Buyer's Guide that also introduced fan-favorite villain Herman von Klempt, a former Nazi and mad scientist who had preserved his head in a jar.
-The concept was pure, unadulterated comic book camp in the classic Kirby style, and while Mignola had intended von Klempt and his organ-grinder monkey to be a one-shot, he found he couldn't resist bringing the character back for a second bout with Hellboy in the miniseries Conqueror Worm.
-In the first story, the cyborg ape was called "Brutus," but in Conqueror Worm von Klempt refers to the ape as "Kriegaffe Number Ten," Hellboy having destroyed his ninth (Brutus).
+The concept was pure, unadulterated comicbook camp in the classic Kirby style, and while Mignola had intended von Klempt and his organ-grinder monkey to be a one-shot, he found he couldn't resist bringing the character back for a second bout with Hellboy in the miniseries Conqueror Worm.
+In the first story, the cyborg ape was called "Brutus," but in Conqueror Worm von Klempt refers to the ape as "Kriegaffe Number Ten" (Hellboy having destroyed his ninth).

 Kriegaffe isn't a cybernetic ape like Cy-Gor; he isn't laden with high-tech weaponry.
-Rather, Kriegaffe is a product of early twentieth century technology.
-Mignola created a look for the Kriegaffe that's straight out of the old 1940s comics where the villains were always Nazis and the evil robots always seemed to have the same general design as a Sherman tank or a water heater.
+Rather, Kriegaffe is a product of early 20th century technology.
+Mignola created a look for the Kriegaffe that's straight out of the old 1940s comics where the villains were always Nazis and the evil robots always seemed to have the same general design as a water heater.
 Rather than high-tech gadgetry, Kriegaffe has huge bolts and arms that look like they're made from the same metal as that indestructible swing set you had at your elementary school.

-When Mezco announced its comic Hellboy line (way back in September 2004, a year before the line would actually hit retail), I was the first to suggest on their boards that they create a von Klempt/Kriegaffe two-pack.
-It was an obvious choice, so I won't claim any credit, but it shows how much I wanted this particular figure.
+When Mezco announced its comic Hellboy line (way back in September 2004, a year before the line would actually hit retail), my first suggestion/wish was that they create a von Klempt/Kriegaffe two-pack.
+It was an obvious choice, but it shows how much I wanted this particular figure.
 As a matter of fact, I went on to win the prototype of the figure in a contest [and thus, became mankind's most hated enemy --ed.].
 But what impressed me most was how closely the action figure followed the prototype (which are usually a bit nicer-looking than the figure).

 Another interesting thing to note is that Kriegaffe #10 is a rotocast figure (meaning he's hollow and made from a more pliable plastic than most action figures).
 This is an interesting cost-saving measure that Mezco has been using on a few of their lines, including Family Guy and The Goon.
 In the so-called old days (of the 1980s and '90s), the rotocast process didn't allow for particularly detailed or articulated figures (particularly in this small scale), but recent advancement have given us amazing rotocast figures such as the rotocast movie Hulk, the 12" Green Goblin and the upcoming Marvel Legends Icons figures.
 In any event, the result is that we get a large figure like Kriegaffe at a reasonable price with no loss to detail (although we do lose a smidgen of articulation).

-here is no less impressive than the sculpt.
-Considering this is a rotocast figure, I'm amazed at how well Mezco was able to apply the paints.
+The paintwork here is no less impressive than the sculpt.
+Considering this is a rotocast figure, it's amazing how well Mezco was able to apply the paints.
 The majority of the figure is molded in black, of course, but the details are impressive.
 Every bit of metal has a wash that makes it look real and weathered, a lovely touch and possibly my favorite feature of this figure.
 The eyes are a malevolent blank yellow, just as Mignola and his colorist Dave Stewart color them, and the teeth have a worn look to them.